ksehic/LassoBench/README.md

 The ambient space bounds are defined between [-1, 1].

 LassoBench comes with two classes `SyntheticBenchmark` and `RealBenchmark`.
 While `RealBenchmark` is based on real-world applications found in medicine and finance, `SyntheticBenchmark` covers synthetic well-defined conditions.
 The user can select one of the predefined synthetic benchmarks or create a different bechmark.
+For the synthetic benchmarks, the default condition for the noise level is noiseless (noise=False).

 Each benchmark comes with `.evaluate` that is used to evaluate the objective function, `.test` that provides the post-processing metrics (such as MSE on the test data and the F-score for synt benchs) and the argument `mf_opt` to define the multi-fidelity framework that is evaluated via `.fidelity_evaluate`.